Generalized Simplicial Attention Neural Networks: Experimental Results

 \subsection{Trajectory Prediction}

 Trajectory prediction tasks have been adopted to solve many problems in location-based services, e.g. route recommendation \cite{zheng2014modeling}, or inferring the missing portions of a given trajectory \cite{wu2016probabilistic}.
 Inspired by \cite{schaub2020random}, the works in \cite{roddenberry2021principled},\cite{bodnar2021weisfeiler} exploited simplicial neural networks for trajectory prediction.
 In the sequel, we use the same setup of \cite{bodnar2021weisfeiler} to have a fair comparison.\\ \textbf{Synthetic Flow:} We first test our architecture on the synthetic flow dataset from \cite{bodnar2021weisfeiler}.
 The simplicial complex is generated by sampling $400$ points uniformly at random in the unit square, and then a Delaunay triangulation is applied to obtain the domain of the trajectories.
-The set of trajectories is generated on the simplicial complex shown in Fig. \ref{fig:synth}: Each trajectory starts from the top left corner and go through the whole map until the bottom right corner, passing close to either the bottom-left hole or the top-right hole.
-Thus, the learning task is to identify which of the two holes is the closest one on the path.\\ \textbf{Ocean Drifters:} We also consider a real-world dataset including ocean drifter tracks near Madagascar from 2011 to 2018 \cite{schaub2020random}.
+The set of trajectories is generated on a simplicial complex.
+Each trajectory starts in the top-left corner and traverses the entire map, ending at the bottom-right corner, while passing near either the bottom-left hole or the top-right hole.
+The learning task is to determine which of the two holes is closest to the path.\\ \textbf{Ocean Drifters:} We also consider a real-world dataset including ocean drifter tracks near Madagascar from 2011 to 2018 \cite{schaub2020random}.
 The map surface is discretized into a simplicial complex with a hole in the centre, which represents the presence of the island.
 The discretization process is done by tiling the map into a regular hexagonal grid.
 Each hexagon represents a $0$-simplex (vertex), and if there is a nonzero net flow from one hexagon to its surrounding neighbors, a $1$-simplex (edge) is placed between them.
-All the 3-cliques of the $1$-simplex are considered to be $2$-simplex (triangles) of the simplicial complex shown in Fig. \ref{fig:ocean}.
+All the 3-cliques of the $1$-simplex are considered to be $2$-simplex (triangles) of the simplicial complex.
 Thus, following the experimental setup of \cite{bodnar2021weisfeiler}, the learning task is to distinguish between the clockwise and counter-clockwise motions of flows around the island.
 The flows belonging to each trajectory of the test set use random orientations.
+Both experiments are inductive learning problems.
+In Table \ref{tab:trajectory} we compare the accuracy of the proposed GSAN architecture against the MPSN architecture from \cite{bodnar2021weisfeiler}, the SCN architecture (same hyperparameters as ours) from \cite{yang2021simplicial}, and the architecture from \cite{anonymous2022SAT}, referred as SAT.
+Both SAT and GSAN exploit single-head attention.
+We believe that the the SAT architecture \cite{anonymous2022SAT} we have chosen is the most appropriate one in terms of complexity and structure, being a specific case also of a SAN.
+For the MPSN architecture, we use the metrics already reported in \cite{bodnar2021weisfeiler}.
+As the reader can notice from Table \ref{tab:trajectory}, the proposed GSAN architecture achieves the best results among all the competitors in both the synthetic and real-world datasets, thanks to the attention mechanism and the harmonic projector, important in tasks involving holes.